Lighthouse Point, Florida

-Lighthouse Point is a suburb of Fort Lauderdale located in Broward County, Florida, United States.
+Lighthouse Point, officially the City of Lighthouse Point, is a suburb of Fort Lauderdale located in Broward County, Florida, United States.
 The suburb was named for the Hillsboro Inlet Lighthouse, which is located in nearby Hillsboro Beach.
+The city is a part of the Miami metropolitan area of South Florida.
 As of the 2020 census, the population of Lighthouse Point was 10,486.
-Lighthouse Point is a part of the Miami metropolitan area, home to 6,166,488 people at the 2020 census.

 Geography

 Lighthouse point is located at 26.274691°N 80.089414°W. According to the United States Census Bureau, the city has a total area of 2.4 sqmi, of which 2.29 sqmi is land and .11 sqmi (4.58%) is water.

 Lighthouse Point is located in northeastern Broward County.
 It is adjacent to the following municipalities: